-Ancient Great Basin bristlecone pines (Pinus longaeva), Inyo National Forest, White Mountains, eastern California.
+Ancient Great Basin bristlecone pines, Inyo National Forest, White Mountains, eastern California.
 Some of these trees are the oldest living organisms on Earth (apart from certain clones), a few of them being almost 5,000 years old.
 (Photos copyright © by Kaj Halberg)

 Scots pine (Pinus sylvestris) has an enormous distribution, found from Spain and Scotland eastwards across Europe and Siberia to north-eastern China, and southwards to Turkey, the Caucasus, and Mongolia.
 In Scandinavia, it is found north to the Porsanger Fjord, Norway, making it the northernmost pine species in the world.
 In 2014, the Scots pine was elected the national tree of Scotland.

-An ancient Scots pine (Pinus sylvestris), which has finally succumbed to old age, Byrums Sandfelt, Öland, Sweden.
+This ancient Scots pine has finally succumbed to old age, Byrums Sandfelt, Öland, Sweden.
 (Photo copyright © by Kaj Halberg)

 These c.
-35-metre-high Scots pines (Pinus sylvestris), growing in Böda Kronoskog, Öland, Sweden, are called Mastträd (‘The Mast Trees’) – a suitable name for these majestic trees.
+35-metre-high Scots pines, growing in Böda Kronoskog, Öland, Sweden, are called Mastträd (‘The Mast Trees’) – a suitable name for these majestic trees.
 (Photo copyright © by Kaj Halberg)

-The whitebark pine (Pinus albicaulis) is a montane species, occurring from the Californian mountain ranges and the Rocky Mountains of Wyoming, north to British Columbia.
-This old, gnarled specimen is growing on the crater rim in Crater Lake National Park, Oregon.
+This old, gnarled whitebark pine stands on the crater rim in Crater Lake National Park, Oregon.
+Yellow lichens are growing on its exposed roots.
+Crater Lake evolved in the caldera of a collapsed ancient volcano, called Mount Mazama.
 Wizard Island is seen in the background.
-Crater Lake evolved in the caldera of a collapsed ancient volcano, called Mount Mazama.
 (Photo copyright © by Kaj Halberg)

-Tapping resin from the trunk of an old chir, or long-leaved, pine (Pinus roxburghii), Sairopa, Himachal Pradesh, India. – Read more about this species elsewhere on this website, see Traditional medicine: Pinus roxburghii.
+Tapping resin from the trunk of an old chir pine, Sairopa, Himachal Pradesh, India.
 (Photo copyright © by Kaj Halberg)

 The bishop pine (Pinus muricata) is a coastal species with a very restricted distribution, found only on a few localities on the Californian coast, on some of the Channel Islands, and two places in Baja California, Mexico.
 The name bishop pine arose, when this tree was first identified near the Mission of San Luis Obispo, California.

-This old bishop pine (Pinus muricata) was observed in Jughandle State Park, California.
+This old bishop pine was observed in Jughandle State Park, California.
 (Photo copyright © by Kaj Halberg)